-410 5 Conclusions
+5 Conclusions

 We investigated the conditions leading to the deceleration of the Schafberg Ursina III rock glacier between 2021 and 2023, a period including the summer 2022 heat wave.
 We used a novel combination of borehole temperature, piezometric pressure, cross-borehole ERT, and TLS data together with meteorological data from nearby weather stations.
-Our monitoring approach allowed us to observe the relative water content changes of rock glaciers to a depth of ~ 11.5 m on a daily to monthly basis.
+Our monitoring approach allowed us to observe the relative resistivity changes associated to water content changes of rock glaciers to a depth of $\sim 11.5$ m on a daily to monthly basis.

-Rock glacier deceleration appears to be primarily caused by ground cooling and drying, resulting from winters with little snow.
-These conditions lead to a decrease in ground water content, as the ground can freeze efficiently in the absence of an insulating snow cover.
-Our piezometric pressure and cross-borehole ERT data demonstrate that phase changes occur within the upper ~ 11.5 m of a rock glacier during a single season.
-Furthermore, statistical analyses reveal that low water contents in late winter and/or early spring are the driving factor for rock glacier deceleration, as differences in piezometric pressures, ground temperature, and resistivities were statistically significant in these seasons only.
+Rock glacier deceleration appears to be primarily caused by ground cooling and drying.
+Winters with little snow lead to decreases in ground water content, as the ground can freeze efficiently in the absence of an insulating snow cover.
+Low water contents in late winter and early spring are the main driving factor for rock glacier deceleration.
+Differences in piezometric pressure, ground temperature and ground resistivities were only statistically significant at these times of year.

-The summer 2022 heat wave had a negligible effect on the rock glacier temperature, which had cooled efficiently in the preceding winter and permafrost temperatures below the active layer remained low.
+The summer 2022 heat wave had a negligible effect on the rock glacier temperature, which had cooled efficiently in the preceding winter and temperatures in the permafrost remained low.
 However, the heat wave affected active layer duration and temperature, which lasted longer than usual and was particularly warm.

 Determining the impact of rain on ground temperature and water content in the rock glacier is challenging.
-Our findings suggest that rainfall did not considerably affect the water content of rock glaciers to depths of ~ 11.5 m over the period considered.
+Our findings suggest that rainfall did not considerably affect the water content of rock glaciers to depths of $\sim 11.5$ m over the period considered.
 We conclude that rainfall must have a certain quantity to be registered in the near subsurface.
-We did not identify any perennial water accumulation in the active layer, on the permafrost table, nor in the top ~ 11.5 m of the rock glacier during the observation period.
+We did not identify any perennial water accumulation in the active layer, on the permafrost table, nor in the top $\sim 11.5$ m of the rock glacier during the observation period.
 However, we registered lateral water flows during snow melt.